What Does it Mean to Professionalize Cybersecurity?

-“Professionalization” is a term used to set some occupations apart from others.
 “Professions” have a certain character or status that set them apart from mere “jobs,” and typically require that individuals within the profession have met established educational, legal, or other recognized standards for the field (e.g., licensure).
-For example, medicine is a highly professionalized field, with recognized educational, experience, and licensing requirements placed on individuals before they can legally practice as a doctor, nurse, physician’s assistant, and similar highly skilled positions within the field.
-Law, education, and accounting also have recognized professional standards which define each profession.
+For example, medicine is a highly professionalized field, with recognized educational, experience, and licensing requirements placed on individuals before they can legally practice as a doctor, nurse, or physician’s assistant.
+Currently, cybersecurity roles are not as universally defined and training is not as standardized.

-Professionalization has an impact on organizations, employees and academic intuitions.
 Professionalization guides formal education and curriculum requirements that academic institutions develop to best prepare their students.
 Upon completion, these students then possess the requisite skills and abilities to successfully perform specialized roles within private or public organizations.
-This framework establishes uniformity within a specific profession.
-A recent paper offers insight into how occupations become professions: A Historical Overview of How Occupations Become Professions.

-- Human Capital Professionals – learn about and use of the NICE Framework and related tools to help define the occupations within your own cybersecurity workforces.
+- Employers and Hiring Managers - learn about the Workforce Framework and related tools to help define the occupations with your own cybersecurity workforces.

-- Academic Institutions - help link the knowledge and skill frameworks with curricula that prepare cybersecurity learners to join the workforce.
+- Academic Institutions - help link the knowledge and skills in the Workforce Framework with curricula that prepare learners to join the cybersecurity workforce.